A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Taxonomy

-\textbf{Adversarial Methods.} The adversarial deep graph clustering methods aim to improve the quality of features by creating a zero-sum game between the generator and the discriminator.
-To be specific, the discriminator is trained to recognize whether learned features are from the real data distribution while the generator aims to generate confusing embeddings to cheat the discriminator.
-In these settings, the generation operation and the discrimination operation provide effective self-supervision signals, guiding the network to learn high-quality embeddings.
+The adversarial deep graph clustering methods aim to improve the quality of features by creating a zero-sum game between the generator and the discriminator.
+Specifically, the discriminator is trained to recognize whether learned features are from the real data distribution, while the generator aims to generate confusing embeddings to cheat the discriminator.
+In these settings, the generation and discrimination operations provide effective self-supervision signals, guiding the network to learn high-quality embeddings.
 Figure \ref{adversarial} demonstrates the general pipeline of the adversarial deep graph clustering methods.
+The core technologies determining the quality of adversarial methods contain generator designs, discriminator designs, noise generation, and discriminative loss functions.
+Several works aim to improve the performance of adversarial methods from these aspects.